- Bioethics Workshop

 The MDI Biological Laboratory’s REU program aims to engage students in scientific explorations in the Laboratory’s research focus area, Comparative Regenerative Biology and Aging, while providing them with opportunities to build skills important to successful careers in the biological sciences.
 Research opportunities focus on uncovering basic cellular and molecular mechanisms underlying regenerative and aging processes in various animal model systems, including zebrafish, nematodes, axolotls, and mice.
-Students will have access to state-of-the-art research laboratories and core facilities, support staff, and our inspirational coastal setting where research in the developmental and regenerative biology of marine organisms has taken place for over a century.
+Students will have access to state-of-the-art research laboratories and core facilities, support staff, and our inspirational coastal setting.
 Students will join in MDI Biological Laboratory’s active scientific community, which includes other undergraduate research fellows, visiting scientists, graduate students and post-docs as well as research assistants.
 Our program is:

 - Open to US citizen undergraduates anywhere in the United States and U.S. Territories who do not have prior undergraduate degrees and are eligible for fellowships.